 It's been seven years, Daphne, but nothing's changed for me.
 The world is moving on without me.
 History can be funny that way.
 For years, I was always afraid one of the obliviated would try to seek revenge, or perhaps that I'd overlooked some important Death Eater.
 No such thing ever happened.
 I was always so afraid of loose ends, but – until recently – it never occurred to me that the only loose end the last war had was me.

 I'm the invisible stranger.
 It's a joke, isn't it?
 Even a former teammate of mine doesn't recognise me.
 No, nothing's changed for me.
 In a way, I'm still cowering in that corridor, bloody rags clinging to my exhausted body.
 And – just like last time – there is only one person willing to approach me.
+But I'm spent, Daphne.
+What little hope there was after the war, searing pain burned it away, leaving me with a parched, weary heart.

 You once said that when you look at me, you see your sister smiling from ear to ear.
-When I look at you, Daphne, I too see your sister.
+When I look at you, I too see your sister.
 But I don't only remember the good times, I also recall that it was ultimately I who was responsible for her death, for little Jamie's death.
 I remember my greatest shame, my ultimate failure, my one and only, undeserved chance at happiness – which I ruined.
 What I see is regret.

 You're young, Daphne, you're beautiful and smart.
 Don't mourn an old, washed-up whino.
 I'm leaving you everything I own, including the cottage.
 I hope you can find some use for it in years to come.
 I'm the last relic of a time best left forgotten, a relic that has wasted away its chance at happiness.
 And now, I can finally join the other ghosts of bygone times, and – as someone recently told me – maybe hope for a mite of solace.